yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 contractual relationship with uCDN, and uCDN has a similar relationship with dCDN.
 However IdO may not even know about dCDN.

-The STAR protocol does not prevent this use case, although there is no special support for it: uCDN could forward requests from dCDN to DNO, and forward responses back to dCDN.
+The STAR protocol can be chained to support this use case: uCDN could forward requests from dCDN to DNO, and forward responses back to dCDN.
 Whether such proxying is allowed is governed by policy and contracts between the parties.

-One thing that might be necessary at the interface between uCDN and dCDN is a mechanism by which the uCDN can advertise:
+A mechanism is necessary at the interface between uCDN and dCDN by which the uCDN can advertise:

 - The namespace that is made available to the dCDN to mint its delegated names;
 - The policy for creating the key material (allowed algorithms, minimum key lengths, key usage, etc.) that the dCDN needs to satisfy.

+Note that such mechanism is provided by the CSR template.

 ## STIR